Justin01Wu/others/justin/resume.md

 - Have the highest production rate on coding, document, tickets with the best quality in the team
 - Coordinated 5 developers on the new cession workflow to meet tough deadline,which finished about 200 developer tickets in 2 months
 - Improve YELT performance 20 times faster on large file process while adding Chrome Supporting
-- Conduct most of technical framework switching and upgrading in the VCAPS: log4j, Jersey, Maven, Spnego SSO and etc.
+- Conduct most of technical framework switching and upgrading in the VCAPS: log4j, Jersey, Jackson, Maven, Spnego SSO and etc.
 - Achieve user friendly UI in the low cost, introducing Angularjs, web component and Font Awesome
 - Integrate with SICS,  KeyCloak, Active Directory, API gateway, and Exchange server
 - Safe way to upgrade the system: gradual progress strategy on refactoring, Refactor legacy code carefully with excellent skills, Web component approach on complicated web pages, JavaScript name space management